CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/ami_website.md

 A 500 GiB AWS gp3 EBS volume typically costs $40.00 per month for storage alone ($0.08 per GiB-month) 3,000 IOPS & 125 MB/s throughput free

+The Amazon Machine Image (AMI) with 500 GB of storage, which relies on EBS snapshots, typically costs
+$25.00 per month ($0.05 per GB-month) in the US East region

 ## Login to the EC2 instance